zama-ai/httpz-solidity/docs/guides/debug_decrypt.md

 # Debugging with `debug.decrypt[XX]`

 This guide explains how to use the `debug.decrypt[XX]` functions for debugging encrypted data in mocked environments during development with fhEVM.

+> [!WARNING]
-These functions allow developers to decrypt encrypted values locally for testing purposes.
-However, they should not be used in production as they rely on private keys.
+> The `debug.decrypt[XX]` functions should not be used in production as they rely on private keys.

 ## Overview